bluebonobo/bluebonobo.github.io/_posts/2023-03-05-used-sailboat-market-analysis-part1.markdown

 ![sailboat measures](/assets/2023-03-05-used-sailboat-market-analysis-part1/measures.webp)

-## Data Format
+## Raw Data Format

 The data is extracted in the json format.
 Here is an [example dataset](/assets/2023-03-05-used-sailboat-market-analysis-part1/inventoryNov2017.json) extracted in Nov 2017

 ## Data Inspection

+## Data Prep

 ## Approach

-Libraries used include BeautifulSoup.
-A MS powerbi dashboard presents the information wtih filters, geo rep.
+This part of the project is written python using libraries such as BeautifulSoup and Scrapy.

 ## Analysis